Want to Save this Recipe?

 Enter your email below & we’ll send it straight to your inbox.
 Plus you’ll get great new recipes from us every week!

 Eating a variety of fruits and vegetables is super important …and our kids should be no exception to this rule!
 So let’s start the school year off right by packing a wide variety of colorful produce in our children’s lunches – and I am not just talking about a rotation of apples, grapes and carrots.

 Today we are talking about a fabulous (colorful) fruit option that holds up really well in the lunch box, and that’s berries!
 Not everything looks appealing after being tossed all around on the way to school, but I think berries hold up beautifully and they also work well in recipes, which is why I am excited to partner with Driscoll’s on this post.
 And let’s face it, berries by themselves are basically one of nature’s fast foods with no chopping or peeling required.

 And I know you’ll especially be excited about this one …we added this new waffle recipe to a free 5-day school lunch meal plan that we developed just for Driscoll’s.
 It’s simple (no fancy skills required) with a super cute visual to help get your kids excited about their real food school lunches!
-Here’s a tease below – be sure to click on the image to download the full meal plan from the Driscoll’s website:
+Check out these red fruits for more lunch ideas.

 What is your favorite way to pack berries in your kids’ lunches?